-Continuing its ‘Greenest Strength’ mission, DSM Dyneema will provide an example of a creative way to re-use material from out-of-service soft armor vests at Milipol in Paris on 21-24 November.
+Continuing its ‘Greenest Strength’ mission, Avient Dyneema will provide an example of a creative way to re-use material from out-of-service soft armor vests at Milipol in Paris on 21-24 November.

 Making the table involved shredding the used ballistic soft armor panels and offcuts, then pressing the material into flat sheets.
 This material is then used as input for an alternative value chain.

 “By breathing new life into used vests we can support and encourage a circular economy,” says Dirk Louwers, global marketing director Life protection at DSM.
 “By seeking ways to re-use ballistic protection materials into new applications, vest manufacturers and end-users such as the police or military may avoid having to dispose of offcut waste or used vests.”